MervCodes

 CMD ["node", "dist/index.js"]

-Each RUN instruction creates a new layer in the image.
-If you install packages in one layer and clean up in the next, the installed files still exist in the first layer and contribute to the total image size.
-Always combine installation and cleanup in a single RUN statement.
+Each RUN creates a layer.
+If you install packages in one layer and clean up in the next, the files still exist in the first layer:

-# Bad: cleanup happens in a separate layer, saving nothing
+# Bad: cleanup in separate layer saves nothing

 RUN apt-get update && apt-get install -y build-essential